Founntain/TetraLeague.Overlay/README.md

 *Example URL that displays a slide for `founntain` with the modes `tetraLeague` and `zenith`: `https://tetrio.founntain.dev/zenith/founntain/slide?modes=tetraleague,zenith`*

 > [!NOTE]
 > The duration for which something is visible can't be changed.
 The duration depends on how many modes you display; the slide takes 30 seconds to return to its starting point.
 The more modes, the faster it switches; the fewer modes, the longer each is displayed.
 This is to prevent API spam.
 If you use the slide for a single overlay, it has the same update time as the single overlay, with just more overhead.
 Only use the slide if you want to display more than one mode.
+For TetraLeague, the old image generation is used than the new web view (for now)

 > [!CAUTION]
 > Parameters need to be separated by a single `comma` (`,`) otherwise you will receive an error.